analyticascent/confounder/README.md

 4. **Aggregation:** Aggregating all majors and all non-degree holders into two groups overlooks differences majors can play.

-5. **Causation Order:** Did college make the student or vice versa?
-Those that complete college may be prone to succeed beforehand.
+5. **Causation Order:** Did college make the student successful or do successful students make it through college?
+Those that complete may already be prone to succeed beforehand.

 &nbsp;